Christian Terrorists

 Whether you are moslems, Christians, Buddhists, or whatever, if you kill innocent people insinuating terror to the people then you are a terrorist, simple as that.

-8. Sputjam Says:
+8. Sputjam says:

 Muslims go around saying they believe in the one God, but perform ritual worship around a stone.
 Christians go around saying they beleive in the one god but worship a man.
 You cannot expect these two groups to behave rationally.
 Satan have made bad deeds/ritual worship seem pleasant to them.
 God has taken the light and made them wander in the dark.
 Deaf, dumb and blind, they wander around without guidance.

-9. Julita Says:
+9. Julita says:

 Sputjam: